Pillararene: Biomedical applications

 While native pillar[n]arenes display no solubility in water, and are therefore unsuitable for biomedical applications, a range of water-soluble pillar[n]arenes have been reported which have application in drug delivery.
 In particular, water-soluble carboxylated-pillar[n]arenes (where n = 6 or 7) have already shown potential in both drug delivery and bio-diagnostics because they are highly soluble, form host–guest complexes with a range of drug and medicine-based compounds, and appear to be relatively non-toxic.
 The cavity of carboxylated-pillar[5]arene is too small to include most drug molecules and therefore is not useful in drug delivery.
 To form a host–guest complex with the pillar[n]arenes, the drug must have a cationic charge; its ability to hydrogen-bond with the pillar[n]arenes is less important.
 Two planar dye molecules, like proflavine, can be simultaneously encapsulated within the cavity of a single caboxylated-pillar[7]arene.
 Because encapsulation within the cavity of carboxylated-pillar[6]arene quenches the fluorescence of proflavine, this gives rise to "on" and "off' states to the dye which may have application in bio-diagnostics.

 Other potential applications

 Pillar[n]arenes have been shown to have potential applications in molecular machinery, sensing, nanoparticle synthesis, artificial transmembrane channels, as components in complex, supramolecular controlled drug delivery systems, construction of porous materials for gas/guest absorption, organic light-emitting materials, and ionic liquids.
 Binding with dibromoalkanes.

 Researchers at Jilin University have reported that a percarboxylated derivative of pillar[5]arene inhibits the assembly of the human papillomavirus.

+Pillar[5]arene shows promise in overcoming the development of antimicrobial resistance and biofilm formation as well as reducing the toxicity of bacterial endotoxins (lipopolysaccharides).